gorse-io/docs/src/docs/deploy/kubernetes.md

 ::: tip

-Tou can override the default values by passing `-f ./values.yaml` to the `helm upgrade` command.
+You can override the default values by passing `-f ./values.yaml` to the `helm upgrade` command.

 :::